The Ultimate Guide to Hydroponic Growing Mediums

 • Because roots grip the grow stones, plants grow more stable with stronger roots.
 If you want to grow large vegetables like melons, cucumbers, and tomatoes, then grow stones are a great choice.

-See also How to Choose the 5 Best Garden Cart: Outdoor Garden Cart Buying Guide & Recommendations
+See also How to Choose the Best Mulch for Vegetable Garden

 Cons